Mariachi: Origins

+Mariachi singing was not always part of the church.
+In 1848, Bishop Cosme wrote a letter to Spain complaining of the mariachis making too much noise outside his church, clarifying that mariachi did not originate in the church.
+Today, however, mariachi is an important part of Catholic services for life events and holidays from funerals to weddings, including celebrations of the Virgin of Guadalupe on December 12th of each year.

 The distinction between son and modern mariachi comes from the modification of the music.
 By the end of the nineteenth century, the European art music tradition was firmly transplanted to Mexico, with opera, salon music, waltzes, and more written and performed both by Europeans and Mexicans in the country.
-One variety was the salon orchestras called orquestas típicas that performed in more rural settings, notably in charro outfits.
-This use of the charro outfit was repeated with urban mariachi in the 1920s.
+One variety was the salon orchestras called orquestas típicas that performed in more rural settings, notably in traje de charro outfits.
+This use of the traje de charro outfit was repeated with urban mariachi in the 1920s.

-The charro outfit was also used in the national Orquestra Típica Mexicana ("Mexican Typical Orchestra"), organized in 1884 by Carlo Curti, and touring the United States and Mexico as part of a presentation of nationalism for the Mexican president Porfirio Diaz.
-Curti's Orquestra Típica Mexicana has been called the "predecessor of the Mariachi bands".
+The traje de charro outfit is widely considered to be one of the two major changes that occurred during the Golden Age, the other being the introduction of trumpets.
+The traje de charro outfit was also used in the national Orquestra Típica Mexicana ("Mexican Typical Orchestra"), organized in 1884 by Carlo Curti, and touring the United States and Mexico as part of a presentation of nationalism for the Mexican president Porfirio Diaz.
+Curti's Orquestra Típica Mexicana has been called the "predecessor of the mariachi bands".
+Traje de charro is heavily inspired by cowboys and features very symbolic sombreros, tight fitting pants, ruffled shirts, and jackets with heavy embroidery and embellishments throughout all the pieces.

 After the Mexican Revolution, many haciendas had to let workers go, including mariachis.
 Groups began to wander and play for a fee, which obliged them to incorporate other music into their repertoires, including waltzes and polkas.
 It also required them to play in public venues.
 From the late 19th century to the 1930s, mariachi groups were semi-professional.

 In the early 20th-century United States, record companies began actively recording rural music in other parts of the world.
 One of these was a recording called Cuarteto Coculense by Columbia, Edison and Victor in 1908 and 1909, recognized as one of the "first" mariachi recordings.
 The music also gained attention in Mexico City when a wealthy hacienda family brought an early mariachi from Cocula to play for President Porfirio Díaz in 1905.